Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment/README.md

 ----------------------------
 This is the repository of the paper [Image Quality Assessment: Measuring Perceptual Degradation via Distribution Measures in Deep Feature Spaces](xxx).

-Three deep distribution measures are proposed, **the DeepWSD**, **the DeepJSD** and **the DeepSKLD**.
+Three deep distribution measures are proposed: **the DeepWSD**, **the DeepJSD**, and **the DeepSKLD**.
 The default form is based on the VGG architecture.
 Other variants with the SqueezeNet, the MobileNet, and the ResNet are also proposed.

-## Advantages of deep network based distribution measures:
+## Advantages of deep network-based distribution measures:
 1. Superior performance on synthetic distortion-based datasets without further fine-tuning.

 2. Differentiability in guiding perceptual image enhancement.